The executive chef talks about inspiration, creativity and the joys and challenges of running the popular River Arts District dining destination.

 The Writer’s Bistro chef talks about his new fall menu, favorite tools and ingredients and working with the hotel’s rooftop beehives.

-Chef Patrick Abernathy has spent the past 15 years working at a variety of notable Asheville eateries, but he recently rolled out his first solo project with the opening of Chupacabra Latin Café in Reynolds Village.
+Chef Patrick Abernathy has spent the past 15 years working at notable Asheville eateries, but Chupacabra Latin Café in Reynolds Village is his first solo project.

 Surrounded by Leicester’s stretch of the Blue Ridge Mountains, Shady Place’s cattle drink water from pure mountain springs and eat grass, hay, and corn produced on-site.
 The animals are raised by hand and treated like pets by the entire family, including the Morgans’ sons Nathanael and Eli.